hugopl/gtk4.cr/tutorial/hello_world.md

 license: MIT
 ```

-Run `shards install` to download the dependencies and generate the bindings.
-Be sure to have the GTK adn GObject Introspection
+Run `shards install` to download the dependencies, then run `bin/gi-crystal` to generate the bindings.
+Be sure to have the
-packages installed beforehand.
+GTK adn GObject Introspection packages installed beforehand.

+**Note**: You need to execute `bin/gi-crystal` every time some dependency that may affect the generated bindings change, like
+gi-crystal shard, newer versions of GTK4 library, etc.

 Now is time to write the infamous hello world, edit the sile `src/helloworld.cr`: